-Knockin Parish Council as sole trustee of Knockin Village Hall has responsibility for ensuring compliance with the Data Protection legislation.
-The Parish Council has delegated this responsibility day to day to the Parish Clerk.
+The Parish Council as a corporate body has ultimate responsibility for ensuring compliance with the Data Protection legislation.
+The Council has delegated this responsibility day to day to the Parish Clerk.

-- Email: knockinpc@gmail.com - Phone: 01691 682683 - Correspondence: Parish Clerk, Knockin Village Hall, 3 Lady Ida, Kinnerley, Oswestry SY10 8DN - The Parish Clerk as secretary to the Village Hall will be responsible for ensuring compliance with Data Protection legislation and may be contacted at: Knockin Village Hall, 3 Lady Ida, Kinnerley, Oswestry SY10 8Dn
+- Email: knockinpc@gmail.com - Phone: 01691 682683 - Correspondence: The Parish Clerk, Knockin Parish Council, 3 Lady Ida, Kinnerley SY10 8DN, - The Parish Council has yet to appoint an external Data Protection Officer during this interim period the Parish Clerk will be responsible for ensuring compliance with Data Protection legislation and may be contacted at: Knockin Parish Council, 3 Lady Ida, Kinnerley SY10 8DN,